CCRS-EO4CE-WP10/TreeCRowNN/README.md

 # TreeCRowNN Project
+Welcome to the Tree Convolutional Row Neural Network (Tree-CRowNN) Project! </br>
-This project supports estimations of forest stand density (FSD) from high-resolution RGB aerial imagery.
+</br>This project supports estimations of forest stand density (FSD) from high-resolution RGB aerial imagery.
-Imagery used in the initial model development is plane-based 10cm spatial resolution, collected over a mountainous region of interior BC.
+Imagery used in the initial model development is plane-based 10cm spatial resolution, collected over a mountainous region of interior BC in October 2019.
 The project contains three modules to support tile generation, model inference and georeferencing.
 ## [License](https://github.com/JulieLovitt/TreeCRowNN/blob/main/LICENSE)